ManuGithubSteam/LinJarK/Structure.md

 scripts for a module like "Weather" go into a subfolder: .linjark/scripts/weather

-a link from the script goes to .linjark/bin
+a symbolic link from the script goes to .linjark/bin

 ALL script links in .linjark/bin are named: linjark_NAME (eg_ linjark_weather)

-The local MarryTTS goes into .linjark so it becomes .linjark/marytts-5.1
+The local MarryTTS gets extracted into .linjark so it becomes .linjark/marytts-5.1

 This is important as you need to refer these paths in the bash scripts to make marry speak with the user.

-__IMPORTANT:__ as Simon can not refer to paths like "~" all scripts need to be adressd with the name who is in .linjark/bin
+__IMPORTANT:__ as Simon can not refer to paths like "~" all scripts need to be adressd in the scenario commands with the name who is in .linjark/bin

 The __Path__ var of the user will be modiefied to search in .linjark/bin for the script names!!!